 - 10.4.10.
-If Communications Compliance determines that the outcome of a Compliance Assessment is that a CSP has partially substantiated its Compliance Assessment Report because it includes a Compliance Action Plan, Communications Compliance will notify the CSP and either: - (a) approve the Compliance Action Plan (CAP) in which case it becomes an Approved Compliance Action Plan (Approved CAP); or - (b) request the CSP to submit an up dated CAP with adjustments to the actions or timeframes proposed. - 10.4.11.
-Communication Compliance will consider the reasonableness of the timelines and actions in the re-submitted CAP and either: - (a) approve the CAP in which case it becomes an Approved CAP; or - (b) direct the CSP to adjust the timeframes proposed in the re-submitted CAP. - 10.4.12.
-If directed, a CSP must cooperate with Communications Compliance towards achieving the adjusted compliance timeframes. - 10.4.13.
+If Communications Compliance determines that the outcome of a Compliance

+Assessment is that a CSP has partially substantiated its Compliance Assessment Report because it includes a CAP, Communications Compliance will notify the CSP and either: - (a) approve the CAP, in which case it becomes an Approved Compliance Action Plan (Approved CAP); or - (b) request the CSP to submit an updated CAP with reasonable adjustments to the actions or timeframes proposed. - 10.4.11.
+Communication Compliance will consider the reasonableness of the timelines and actions in the re-submitted CAP and either: - (a) approve the CAP in which case it becomes an Approved CAP; or - (b) request reasonable adjustments to the remedial actions proposed; and/or - (c) direct the CSP to reasonably adjust the timeframes proposed in the re-submitted CAP. - 10.4.12.
+If directed under cl.
+10.4.11, a CSP must cooperate with Communications Compliance on adjustments to the remedial actions proposed, and/or towards achieving the adjusted compliance timeframes. - 10.4.13.
 Once agreed by Communications Compliance, the re-submitted CAP is considered an Approved CAP. - 10.4.14.
-Any subsequent adjustment to an Approved CAP must be agreed with Communications Compliance.

-Note: once agreed by Communications Compliance, the adjusted CAP is considered an Approved CAP.
+Any subsequent adjustment to an Approved CAP must be agreed with Communications Compliance. - Note: once agreed by Communications Compliance, the adjusted CAP is considered an Approved CAP.

-- 10.4.15.
-A CSP must: - (a) provide monthly CAP Progress Reports to Communications Compliance, or on a different timeframe as directed; and - (b) achieve compliance within the timeframes set out in the Approved CAP or as otherwise agreed with Communications Compliance.
+10.4.15.
+A CSP must:

+- (a) provide monthly CAP Progress Reports to Communications Compliance, or on a different timeframe as reasonably directed; and - (b) achieve compliance within the timeframes set out in the Approved CAP or as otherwise agreed with Communications Compliance.